yeosu623/yeosu623.github.io/_posts/2000-01-01-the-format-of-posts.markdown

 title: "The format of posts"
 subtitle: "The format of posts"
 categories: dev
-tags: r tag1 tag2 tag3
+tags: spring tag1 tag2 tag3
 comments: false
 ---